Analysis of 30k retros: 4 tips for agile teams

 Wednesday wins as the most popular day for retrospectives with 24.4%, just ahead of Tuesday with 24%.

-Only 14.1% of the retrospectives take place on Mondays.
-With 16.5%, Friday also has fewer retros –, although one might think that a Friday is also a good way to end the week for a retrospective?
+Only 14.1% of retrospectives take place on Mondays.
+Friday is also less popular with 16.5% of retrospectives - although you might think that a Friday would be a good time for a retrospective as a way to end the week?

 What is the best day of the week for a retrospective?

-Interestingly, the ROTI score of the retrospectives on Fridays are the highest of all weekdays with 8.52/10!
+Interestingly, the ROTI score of the retrospectives on Fridays again with 8.52/10 the highest of all weekdays!

 Wednesday, in turn, ends with a slightly below-average ROTI score of 8.25.

-Monday might actually not be the best day for a – retrospective, at least that's what the ROTI score of 8.14 suggests.
+Mondays may not actually be the best day for a retrospective - at least the ROTI score of 8.14 suggests this.

 Insight 2: The average retro duration is 1 hour and 11 minutes ⏰